Quantum Nonlinearity for Optical Neural Computing: Discussion

 Looking forward, this work shows that in order to unlock the full potential of optical computing, we should exploit the strong nonlinearity provided by quantum emitters rather than conventional bulk materials.
-By combining inverse-designed nanophotonics with modern deep learning theory, we provide a path toward all-optical deep learning that is both computationally powerful and more energy efficient than its electronic counterparts.
+By combining inverse-designed nanophotonics with modern deep learning theory, we provide a path toward low-power optical neural computing, in which the lack of strong nonlinearity is no longer the limiting factor.
 Realizing this vision will ultimately pave the way toward sustainable, next-generation artificial intelligence.